 Aberdeen real estate guide & listings for sale

-Home buyers in this neighbourhood almost always have to turn to a car to travel to the closest grocery store.
-Concerning education, there are only a few primary schools in Aberdeen and accordingly they can be an extended walk away.
-Likewise, this area does not contain any high schools.
-Furthermore, parents may find it very hard for their children to access daycares on foot.
+House buyers in Aberdeen almost always have to rely on a car to travel to the nearest grocery store.
+With respect to education, there are only a few primary schools in this part of Abbotsford and consequently they can be an extended walk away.
+In addition, Aberdeen does not have any high schools.
+Likewise, it can be very hard to access daycares on foot.